utkarshg6/helpful/Git.md

 ### Between branches

-To see difference b/w two local branches
+To see the difference b/w two local branches

 ```zsh
 git diff {working-branch} {branch-with changes}
 ```

-To see difference b/w local and remote `master` branch
+To see the difference b/w local and remote `master` branch

 ```zsh
 git diff master origin/master